ndkoval/ndkoval.github.io/_pages/projects.md

 * [How we created a channel algorithm in Kotlin Coroutines](/talks/#channels-jpoint-2019)
 * [Channels in Kotlin Coroutines](/talks/#channels-joker-2018)

-### *CancellableQueueSynchronizer*: A Framework for Building Synchronization primitives
+### *CancellableQueueSynchronizer*: a framework for building fair and abortable synchronization primitives
-*Abstraction for fair synchronization and communication primitives*

 This project was started with a novel sempahore algorithm for Kotlin Coroutines (see the [source code](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/sync/Semaphore.kt)).
 After that, we decided to create a flexible abstraction for implementing synchronization and communication primitives.
 The one is called `SegmentQueueSynchronizer` and makes the development of such primitives much faster making them simpler and more efficient at the same time.
 Since we also support abortability of waiting requests (e.g., `lock` operation can be aborted by timeout) and these algorithm parts are usually the most complicated and error-prone ones, we decided to prove everything formally in the Iris framework for Coq.
 Now we are completing the proofs and working on experiments, and looking forward to a new paper soon!